codecrafter05/listGo/README.md

-Lest Go
-# Team Task Manager App: A Paragon of Efficiency
+# List Go App: Where Organization Meets Simplicity!

 Our team is excited to present a pinnacle of productivity tools: a robust, intuitive, and efficient Task Manager application.
 This state-of-the-art tool is constructed using the power of Express Node.js and the flexibility of React, drawing inspiration from renowned project management platforms such as Trello.